immunefi-team/Bounty_Boosts/Alchemix/31514 - [SC - Medium] Malicious users can cause pokeTokens to revert.md

 # Malicious users can cause `pokeTokens()` to revert

-Submitted on Mon May 20 2024 16:41:29 GMT-0400 (Atlantic Standard Time) by @Django for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 20th 2024 at 22:41:29 UTC by @Django for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31514